IQ Archive

 Why don’t we see scores of 300 today?

 1. The Ceiling Effect: Modern tests like the WAIS-IV aren’t designed to measure above 160 accurately.
-It’s like trying to weigh a whale on a bathroom scale.
+It’s like trying to weigh a whale on a bathroom scale; the scale breaks before the weight is registered.

 Conclusion